 Afterlife of the PHP

 The PHP was later resurrected as an ideological device, albeit for different purposes, in the 1560s and 1570s during the Tudor conquest of Ireland.
 This period of upheaval saw native Irish institutions, including the legal system, under significant pressure from English administrators.
 Now the PHP would come to the aid of certain legal (‘brehon’) families, particularly the Ua Deoráin (O’Dorans) of Leinster.
-They were reconciling to aspects of English administration and laws while trying to survive the transition .
+They were reconciling to aspects of English administration while trying to survive the transition .
 To this end, they revised and distributed the PHP.
-The manoeuvre seemed concerned with depicting Brehon and English law as sharing common ground, such as capital punishment and legal judgments issued under royal authority etc.
+The manoeuvre seemed concerned with depicting Brehon and English law (particularly martial law) as sharing common ground, such as capital punishment and legal judgments issued under royal authority etc.

 Described as an ‘apologia for compromise with the English government on issues of law and order’ , it nevertheless also breathed life back into the tale of Patrick’s role in the foundation story of Irish law.
 A fantastical encore just as the curtains were coming down on the Brehon Laws.